Open enrollment (PEBB)

 • Reattest to the spouse or state-registered domestic partner coverage premium surcharge.
 Note: This does not apply to subscribers enrolled in Medicare Part A and Part B.

-• Enroll in a Medical FSA, Limited Purpose FSA, or DCAP through Navia Benefit Solutions, and choose your election amounts (available only to state agency and higher-education employees).
+• Enroll in an FSA, or DCAP through Navia Benefit Solutions, and choose your election amounts (available only to state agency and higher-education employees).
 You must enroll again in these benefits every year you want to participate.

-• Waive enrollment (employees only) in medical coverage if you have or are enrolling in other employer-based group medical coverage, a TRICARE plan, or Medicare.
-You cannot waive PEBB employee medical for PEBB retiree medical.
-You can only waive PEBB dental coverage if you enroll in SEBB medical, dental, and vision coverage, and in specific situations.
+• Waive enrollment (employees only) in medical coverage if you have or are enrolling in other employer-based group medical coverage, a TRICARE plan, or Original Medicare (Parts A and B only).

-• Enroll in employee medical coverage if you previously waived medical for other employer-based group medical, a TRICARE plan, or Medicare.
+• Enroll in employee medical coverage if you previously waived medical for other employer-based group medical, a TRICARE plan, or Original Medicare (Parts A and B only).

 How to return your form